New owners of Dowling property hold meeting

 Oakdale Historical Society president Maryann Almes said she is “cautiously optimistic” about the project. “[Mercury International LLC] has a plan, but it’s vague,” Almes said.
 “I would like to see the line of communication stay open.”

 Connetquot School District Board of Education trustee Lee Kennedy has lived in the Artist Colony for 35 years.
-She said Holbrook doesn’t have a “town” like Patchogue, Huntington or Sayville, but they have history, so preservation of the landmark is crucial.
+She said Oakdale doesn’t have a “downtown” like Patchogue, Huntington or Sayville, but they have history, so preservation of the landmark is crucial.

 Mercury isn’t obligated to maintain the historical integrity of the property, but Islip Town planning commissioner Ron Meyer said at Tuesday’s meeting that they are, in fact, doing so.
 While no tours are currently available, Cook said he thinks those concerned about the future of the campus would be “pleased” with what they’ve done on the inside.